 Existing civic facilities in Mangawhai, such as the library, are currently inadequate to meet the practical needs of their current and future community.
 The existing community-run library, an annex building next to the Mangawhai Hall has limited space, media capabilities and hours available for the growing Mangawhai community.
 The projected growth in permanent population across the Mangawhai area will result in more pressure on the existing community infrastructure.
 This signals the need for new and larger public amenities.

-The draft Mangawhai Spatial Plan has identified need to assess options for enhanced Council facilities in the future; a secondary school, library and sports field, starting with the library.
+The Mangawhai Spatial Plan has identified a need to assess options for improving the Council library and sports field facilities in the future, starting with the library.

 What we are proposing

 Option 1: New library site